aragon/aragon-wiki/docs/tutorials/Aragon_User_Guide.md

 #### 3.1.1 Menu features

 In the menu on the left side of the screen, there are several features that you may find useful.
-Note that many of these features take advantage of "local storage" in your browser, so if you clear your browser data then you may lose this data unless you make a back up.
+Note that many of these features take advantage of the "local storage" in your browser, so if you clear your browser data then you may lose this data unless you make a backup.

 <h4>3.1.1.1 Favorite organizations</h4>